What are some landscape architecture stereotypes?

 He said the multidisciplinary nature of WithersRavenel elevates projects to the next level with collaboration between engineering and landscape architecture.

 Courtney said when people think of architecture, they know what architects do—they do the building.
 “Landscape architects can handle most aspects outside of the building.
-We aren’t going to do utilities, typically we aren’t going to design the stormwater system, though some landscape architects do, but generally things like grading, earthwork, hardscape and planting design,” she said.
+We aren’t going to do utilities, typically.
+We aren't going to design the stormwater system, though some landscape architects do.
+But generally, things like grading, earthwork, hardscape and planting design,” she said.

 Of course, their work isn’t done at that point.
 “And then when we get down into the particulars.
 We’re looking at the paving patterns, we’re looking at the planting, site lighting, landscape features and site detailing” she said.